Yoddikko/yoddChatGPT/README.md

 Yodd's ChatGPT is a free and open source implementation of the OpenAI API in Swift for iOS.
 It uses the [OpenAISwift framework](https://github.com/adamrushy/OpenAISwift) & [ChatGPTSwift framework](https://github.com/alfianlosari/ChatGPTSwift)

-<h6> NOTE: Apparenlty you need to have some credits on your account, if you don't have them is looks that adding a payment method to your account is enough </h6>
+<h6> NOTE: Apparenlty you need to have some credits on your OpenAI account, if you don't have them is looks that adding a payment method to your account is enough </h6>

  - Simple chat with essential features 💬